 Telo Island Lodge is the original Telo surf outpost and has been going strong for well over a decade now.
 We trailblazed the logistical challenges of the area, and have been refining our approach constantly.

 Our Lodge continues to evolve, with the addition of a dedicated lounge and games bungalow in early 2018 to ensure the good times roll!

 This is a culture strikingly different to western society.

 Batu Islanders have a distinct, vibrant culture with a mix of Christian, Islamic and Animist beliefs.
 Life here – centred around the village – is played out in a sustenance economy based primarily on fishing and coconut farming.

 Batu Islanders are some of the most friendly, happy and family-oriented folks that you’ll ever come across.

 We strive to be a positive force in the local Indonesian communities.
-We purchase local building materials and food, We favour and employ local labour, and we have a history of involvement with local education projects.
+We purchase local building materials and food, We favor and employ local labor, and we have a history of involvement with local education projects.

 Please join us in helping our local villages by donating.
 100% of all donations go directly to them.